How is the fellowship structured?

 What is the timeline for the application process?
 Do all applicants have the opportunity to interview?

-All completed applications received by the deadline found under Application Checklist.
+All completed applications received by the deadline found under Application Checklist are reviewed.
 A selected group of candidates will be invited to participate in telephone interviews.
 Regardless of a candidate’s place of residence, this first round is exclusively conducted via telephone.
 Local candidates will not be invited on-site during this phase in the process.
-Candidates invited for the final round of interviews will travel to UNC or UNC REX Hospital.
+Candidates invited for the final round of interviews will travel to UNC.
 Each candidate will spend a full day meeting with the Executive Team.

-The fellowship is designed to be flexible to meet the needs and interests of both the selected fellow and the organization.
-It is our hope that the fellowship is educational for the fellow while also giving him or her opportunity to impact the organization with project deliverables.
+The Fellowship is designed to be flexible to meet the needs and interests of both the selected Fellow and the organization.
+The Fellowship is intended to be an educational experience for the Fellow while also giving him or her the opportunity to impact the organization with practical and meaningful project deliverables.